Have you wondered which of the LinkedIn membership levels are right for you?

-Here is a comparison graphic provided by LinkedIn of these two account types.
+Here is a comparison graphic provided by LinkedIn of the different LinkedIn membership levels.

 LinkedIn Premium Business Membership

 If you are feeling limited by your free LinkedIn account, you might want to consider LinkedIn Premium Business Plus.

 You can start off with a free month trial and after your free month you will pay $47.99 USD / month when billed annually (more on the monthly payment plan).

 Here is a list of tools and features that you can access with your Premium (and Sales Navigator) subscription, to help you decide if Premium Business Plus is right for you.

 Who’s Viewed My Profile

 You can find a great source of potential leads in the Who’s Viewed My Profile section.

 This section lists all of the people who have viewed your profile over the last 90 days (you can only see the last five people with a free account.)

 LinkedIn provides you with a couple of basic filters on the left side that will show you what companies the people were from, the most common job title of viewers and how they found your profile.

 If you want to reach out and send a message directly to someone you are not connected to (and that you don’t share a group with), you must send them an InMail.

 InMails can be useful when you want to reach out to a potential prospect, before you send them a connection request or if they haven’t accepted your connection request.

 This is only possible with a premium subscription.
 You are given a certain amount of InMails to use every month based on your subscription type with opportunity to purchase more.